Will you matter in 5 years? (part 1)

 What is my cheese, and why is it moving, and who would do such a thing?
-The book looks at lots of different cheese, but for our purpose, cheese is my client, my product, my service, or my industry – perhaps all of these.
+The book looks at lots of different cheeses, but for our purpose, cheese is my client, my product, my service, or my industry – perhaps all of these.
 Why is it moving?
 Data.
 Lots of it.
-And that data is right where you probably didn’t want it to be…right in your client’s hands, and without any help from you.
+And that data is right where you may not want it to be…right in your client’s hands, and without any help from you.

 How did your client get that data, and frankly, so what?
 You’re a salesperson, and you are still part of the equation.
 Aren’t you?